openhouse/photo-filter/ISSUES.md

 **Opened By:** Jamie on Oct 25, 2024

-**Status:** **Open**
+**Status:** **Resolved**

 **Description:**

-When running the `osxphotos` export command programmatically from the Node.js application, the images are not exported, and the images directory remains empty.
-However, running the same command manually in the terminal works correctly, and the images are exported as expected.
+When running the `osxphotos` export command programmatically from the Node.js application, the images were not exported, and the images directory remained empty.
+However, running the same command manually in the terminal worked correctly, and the images were exported as expected.

 **Symptoms:**

-- The images directory remains empty after running the application.
+- The images directory remained empty after running the application.
-- No error messages are displayed in the console when the application is running.
+- No error messages were displayed in the console when the application was running.
-- Manually executing the same `osxphotos` command in the terminal successfully exports the images.
+- Manually executing the same `osxphotos` command in the terminal successfully exported the images.

 **Assumptions:**